CONSTRUCTION WASTE:

 2. Wood Weight Calculator (Source: BuildersCalculator.com)

-3. Average amount of lumber is 2,000 SF house (Source: NAHB/Tripod)
+3. Wood calculation based on average amount of lumber for a 2,000 SF house

 4. Tree Volume to Board-Foot Calculations (Source: Ohio State University)